 [an error occurred while processing this directive]

-Consumer prices rose 3.1% in the 12 months to June, primarily the result of higher prices for gasoline and food purchased from stores.
-This follows a 3.7% increase posted in May.
+Consumer prices rose 3.2% in the 12 months to September, led by higher prices for gasoline and food.
+This follows a 3.1% increase posted in August.

-Prices for food purchased from stores rose 4.8% in the 12 months to June after increasing 4.2% in May.
+Prices for food rose 4.3% in the 12 months to September after increasing 4.4% in August.

 Note to readers